NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 ![Opening Screen](../../img/features/grid_thumb.png "Grid View example")

 #### Plug-in Works in SketchUp 2014
 This update allows OpenStudio to leverage upon the improvements available in Ruby 2.0, and provides compatibility with SketchUp 2014.
-OpenStudio will no longer be compatible with SketchUp 2013 or SketchUp 8.
+OpenStudio is no longer be compatible with SketchUp 2013 or SketchUp 8.

 For the full list of added features go to the [__Release Notes on GitHub__](http://github.com/NREL/OpenStudio/releases)

 View the [OpenStudio Roadmap](roadmap.md) to see the release plan for future features.
 ____________________________

 ## Current Features

 As of OpenStudio Version 1.5.0

-### Import and Export Options
-- IDF import (geometry, loads, thermal zones, and schedules only)
-- IDF export (full model including HVAC)
-- gbXML import (geometry only)
-- gbXML export (geometry only)
-- SDD import (geometry only)
-- SDD export (geometry only)

 ### Building Geometry/3D CAD